Nightwish: 2013–2018: Arrival of Floor Jansen and Troy Donockley with Endless Forms Most Beautiful

 Floor Jansen (left) and Troy Donockley (right) were made official members in 2013, turning the band into a sextet for the first time.

 In an interview with Metal Hammer in November 2012, Tuomas Holopainen stated that they already had a rehearsal place booked from July 2014 to September 2014, but before they began rehearsing the band members would be taking a break from Nightwish for several months.

+The band performed at the Wacken Open Air music festival in August of 2013.
 On 9 October 2013, Nightwish announced Floor Jansen as the permanent replacement for Olzon.
 Troy Donockley was also announced as a full-time member, making the band a sextet for the first time.
 In a later interview, Tuomas said that Donockley's previous work with Nightwish had already made him "much a band member", so the band just "made it official".
 According to the band's webpage, the band would enter the studio in 2014 to record its eighth full-length album for a 2015 release.
 At that time, the band had already announced that it would contain Nightwish's longest song to date.

 At the end of November, the band released the live album Showtime, Storytime.
 Despite the recording happening when they were only four members, it is the first Nightwish release to feature Jansen and to have her and Donockley credited as band members.
 The album also carries a documentary containing the behind-the-scenes of Jansen's first days in the band and the process of replacing Olzon.

 In May 2014, Holopainen updated his official website, stating that he and producer Tero "TeeCee" Kinnunen had been recording 12 demos (and possibly three bonus tracks) for the new album in Hattula, Finland.
 The band expected to start rehearsing in July in Eno, Finland, to complete recording by January 2015, and to release the album in spring of that year, "If everything goes as scheduled".
 Commenting on the music, Tuomas said:

 It's still too early to analyze the material more closely, but the album will once again explore all the ends of the spectrum, bringing the very best out of the newcomers Floor and Troy.
 And stealthily the album ended up having a theme running through it.

 On 6 August, the band announced that founding member and drummer Jukka Nevalainen would not be part of the upcoming album due to his debilitating insomnia.
 Kai Hahto (Wintersun) would be taking his place on the album and the upcoming tour.